dlibby-/EditContext/explainer.md

 It is possible for conflicts to occur between the input thread and script thread updating the shared buffer.
 These can be resolved in such a way that the users input is not dropped and is consistently applied in the expected manner.

 Let's say there is an EditContext that starts with a shared buffer of ```"abc|"``` with the selection/caret being at the end of the buffer.
-The user types ```d``` and approximately the same time, there is a collaborative update to the document that prepends ```x``` --- these are delivered independently to each thread.
+The user types ```d``` and approximately the same time, there is a collaborative update to the document that prepends ```x``` &mdash; these are delivered independently to each thread.
-(1) The input thread sees the insertion of ```d``` at position 3, the shared buffer is updated to ```"abcd|```, and the input thread component keeps a record of this pending action.
+1. The input thread sees the insertion of ```d``` at position 3, the shared buffer is updated to ```"abcd|```, and the input thread component keeps a record of this pending action.
 It then sends a textupdate notification to the document thread.
-(2) Meanwhile, prior to receiving that notification, the document thread processes the prepending of ```x``` and sends a notification to the input thread of this text change, keeping track of this pending operation.
+2. Meanwhile, prior to receiving that notification, the document thread processes the prepending of ```x``` and sends a notification to the input thread of this text change, keeping track of this pending operation.
-(3) The input thread receives the text change notification prior to the ACK for its pending textupdate.
+3. The input thread receives the text change notification prior to the ACK for its pending textupdate.
 To resolve this conflict, it undoes the pending insertion of ```d``` and applies the text change.
 It is then determined that the previous insertion location of ```d``` was not modified* by the text change, so it replays the insertion of ```d```, but at position 4 instead and keeps this as a pending update.
 This leaves the shared buffer as ```"xabcd|"```.
 The ACK of the text change is sent to the document thread.
-(4) The document thread then yields and receives the text update of ```d``` at position 3.
-It determines that it has a pending operation outstanding, so runs through the same algorithm as the input thread --- the ```x``` is already prepended but the text update is determined to not have been modified by the pending operations.
+4. The document thread then yields and receives the text update of ```d``` at position 3.
+It determines that it has a pending operation outstanding, so runs through the same algorithm as the input thread &mdash; the ```x``` is already prepended but the text update is determined to not have been modified by the pending operations.
 The text update is then adjusted and applied as ```d``` at position 4.
 The text update is then ACK'd back to the input thread.
-(5) The ACK of the text change is received on the document thread and the pending operation is removed (committed) (6) The ACK of the text update is received on the inpu thread and its pending operation is also removed (committed)
+5. The ACK of the text change is received on the document thread and the pending operation is removed (committed)
+6. The ACK of the text update is received on the input thread and its pending operation is also removed (committed)

-* An operation is only affected by a change if the range on which it was originally intended to apply to has been modified.
+\* An operation is only affected by a change if the range on which it was originally intended to apply to has been modified.

 ![thread conflict](thread_conflict.png)